DCAN-Labs/opendatainit-docs/docs/aws.md

 5. Click **Save changes**.

 #### Tracking Repository Usage
-In order to view statistics collected for your repository, the Informatics Hub will need to give your IAM account “Storage Lens” permissions.

-If you are interested in obtaining more detailed information, including the number of people who have viewed and/or downloaded the repository - including anonymous downloads via Cyberduck or web browser - Informatics will create a separate bucket to stash server access logs that contain more detailed information (see [Enabling Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-server-access-logging.html)).
+To track the number of repository downloads, you can parse [server access logs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html), which provide detailed records for all requests made to a bucket.
+You will first need to ask the Informatics Hub to enable AWS S3 server access logging - see instructions and details under [Enabling Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-server-access-logging.html).
+Informatics will create a separate bucket to stash the logs.
+They will then need to update the permissions appropriately (see [Permissions for log delivery](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-server-access-logging.html#grant-log-delivery-permissions-general))

+Server access logging captures every request made to your bucket, including GET requests (downloads).
 Note that it takes up to 48 hours to populate with logging data.

-AWS S3 Server Access Logs: If enabled, these logs capture every request made to your bucket, including GET requests (downloads).
-You can analyze these logs using AWS Athena or other log-parsing tools to count download events.
+Once logs are available, download them locally in order to parse them.

+- track # of people who view/download repo? can it also detect downloads via Cyberduck or web browser?

 ## Additional Resources
 [AWS Onboarding Handbook for Data Providers](https://assets.opendata.aws/aws-onboarding-handbook-for-data-providers-en-US.pdf)